apache/spark/CONTRIBUTING.rst

 The ``v2-*-test`` branches and ``v2-*-stable`` ones are merged just before the release and that's the time when they converge.

-The production images are build in DockerHub from:
+The production images are released in DockerHub from:

 * main branch for development
-* v2-*-test branches for testing 2.*.x release
 * ``2.*.*``, ``2.*.*rc*`` releases from the ``v2-*-stable`` branch when we prepare release candidates and final releases.
-There are no production images prepared from v2-*-stable branch.

-Similar rules apply to ``1.10.x`` releases until June 2021.
-We have ``v1-10-test`` and ``v1-10-stable`` branches there.

 Development Environments
 ========================